 Where an individual taking part in a meeting of the Steering Committee has an interest in an agenda item, this shall be declared during the meeting and recorded in the meeting report.
-The Chair of the Steering Committee, in consultation with the EDQM Certification Department, is responsible for handling declarations of interests identified during meetings and resolving the outcomes.
+The Chair of the Steering Committee, in consultation with the EDQM DCEP, is responsible for handling conflicts of interests identified during meetings and resolving the outcomes in order to ensure the impartiality of the decisions.

-8.2 Assessors, inspectors and other ad hoc roles
+7.2 Assessors, inspectors